E-commerce

 • Discounts and taxes aligned with your policy.

-• Price locking or clear intent to let Shopify lock at sending.
+• Price locking or a clear intention to let Shopify lock prices on send.

 • Stock reservation if the payment window is long.